News & Events

 Did You Know?
 The CCaTT lab has been Relocated to the Computer Commons

-As of September 2, the CCaTT lab (formerly in BJ 103) has been relocated to the Computer Commons on the second floor of the Library & Academic Resource Center (LARC).
+As of September 2, the CCaTT lab (formerly in BJ 103) is located in the Computer Commons on the second floor of the Library & Academic Resource Center (LARC).
 The Computer Commons is open Monday-Thursday from 11 a.m.- 9 p.m., Friday from 11 a.m.-6 p.m. and Saturday from 1-5 p.m.
-For more information regarding the Computer Commons and the other academic resources available to students, visit the LAVC Computer Commons Web page.
+For more information regarding the Computer Commons and the other academic resources available to students, visit the LAVC Computer Commons Web Page.